Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Local theory

+In this section we recall the construction of the Weil category geometrizing the local Weil representation from \cite{LL}.
+We also explain our approach to the geometric version of the representation obtained from the previous one by induction along $\Gm$.

-Remind the following constructions from \cite{LL}.
+\ssec{Background on the Weil category} \sssec{} Remind the following constructions from \cite{LL}.
 Let $W$ be a symplectic Tate space over $k$.
 By definition (\cite{BD}, 4.2.13), $W$ is a complete topological $k$-vector space having a base of neighbourhoods of 0 consisting of commesurable vector subspaces (i.e., $\dim U_1/(U_1\cap U_2) <\infty$ for any $U_1, U_2$ from this base).
-It is equipped with a (continuous) symplectic form $\wedge^2 W\to k$ (it induces a topological isomorphism $W\,\iso\, W^*$).
+It is equipped with a continuous symplectic form $\wedge^2 W\to k$, it induces a topological isomorphism $W\,\iso\, W^*$.

 For a $k$-subspace $L\subset W$ write $L^{\perp}=\{w\in W\mid \<w,l\>=0\;\mbox{for all}\; l\in L\}$.
 Write $\cL_d(W)$ for the scheme of discrete lagrangian lattices in $W$.
 For a c-lattice $R\subset W$ let $\cL_d(W)_R\subset \cL_d(W)$ be the open subscheme of $L\in \cL_d(W)$ satisfying $L\cap R=0$.